boazbk/tcs/lec_01_introduction.md

 Since in this case $n=20$, the standard algorithm would use at most  $4n^2=1600$ single digit operations, while repeated addition would require at least $n\cdot y \geq 20\cdot 10^{19}$ single digit operations.
 To understand the difference, a human being might do a single digit operation in about 2 seconds, requiring just under an hour to complete the calculation, while a modern 4Ghz processor might be able to do $10^{10}$ single digit calculations in one second, and hence would take about $10^{10}$ seconds or $317$ years to do the same calculations using naïve iterated addition.

 We see that computers have not made algorithms obsolete.
-On the contrary, the vast increase in our ability to measure, store, and communicate data has led to a much higher demand on developing better and more sophisticated algorithms that can allow us to compute and these data and make better decisions based on them.
+On the contrary, the vast increase in our ability to measure, store, and communicate data has led to a much higher demand on developing better and more sophisticated algorithms that can allow us to compute  these data and make better decisions based on them.
 We also see that to a large extent the notion of _algorithm_ is independent of the actual computing device that will execute it.
 The digit by digit standard algorithm is vastly better than iterated addition regardless if the technology to implement it is a silicon based computer chip or a third grader with pen and paper.